 Key features of the SFP opener are:

-The 25-mm x 305-mm (1-in. x 12-in.) cast closing wheel follows the press wheel to close furrow, placing soil over seed or fertilizer after the press wheel secures seed in furrow.
+The 25-mm x 305-mm (1-in. x 12-in.) cast closing wheel follows the press wheel to close the furrow, placing soil over seed or fertilizer after the press wheel secures the seed in the furrow.

-The single-disk openers are gang mounted and are hydraulically raised and lowered.
+The ProSeries Openers are gang mounted and are hydraulically raised and lowered.
 The hydraulic downforce system also offers a wide range of downforce settings for the openers.

 The active hydraulics: